doloopwhile/pyjq/README.md

 ### How can I process a json string (f.e. gotten from an API) with pyjq?

-You should apply `json.loads` from the standard library to the string, before you pass it to pyjq.
+You should call `json.loads` from the standard library on the string, before you pass it to pyjq.

 Author
 ------